Royce-Geospatial-Consultants/rg-keycloakify-starter/README.md

 To enable the workflow go to your fork of this repository on GitHub then navigate to:
 `Settings` > `Actions` > `Workflow permissions`, select `Read and write permissions`.

+# Troubleshooting Keycloakify Version Upgrades

+When you fetch from remote upstream to sync with the latest changes of the keycloakify-starter branch, troubleshooting `src/login/Template.tsx` can get tricky if an error occurs with this file.
+Because this page is self-ejected and overwritten to customize the theme, one way to troubleshoot is to:
+-   Rename the existing file to `Template-1.tsx`
+-   Run `npx keycloakify eject-page` and select `Template.tsx` to get a fresh template file
+-   See if the app will compile with the fresh template.
+-   Compare diffs with `Template-1.tsx` until you have a working `Template.tsx` with the correct theme styling you want
+-   Remove `Template-1.tsx`